-The following projects were selected for funding by the annual Women's Board Grants Committee in May 2016.
+The following projects were selected for funding by the annual Women's Board Grants Committee in April 2018.

 Faculty Research and Support

 DEPARTMENT OF OBSTETRICS AND GYNECOLOGY

 Exploring Awareness of Pre-exposure Prophylaxis (PrEP) in HIV-Vulnerable Adolescent and Young Women in Chicago

 Project led by Sadia Haider, Faith Fletcher, and Amy Johnson